 5.5.1.1 It is permitted to locally modify the chassis frame in order to comply with the safety requirements specified within these regulations, in order to fit authorised reinforcements described in section 5.5.1.2.
 With the exception of the front and rear guards, (section 5.3.5.) all modifications must remain between the chassis rails and between the front of the complete front wheels and the rear of the complete rear wheels.

 Engine and transmission supports must be fixed directly to the chassis rails or to a transversal reinforcement that must be fixed within the chassis rails and retain the original principle.
+The exception to this regulation, is if the engine supports comply with regulation 5.7.1.1. then the supports could be fixed to the subframe but the installation must be approved by the eligibility scrutineer.
 The chassis frame must be made of a ferrous material and must consist of two chassis rails in which have a "U" shape section.